You CAN purchase life insurance after a bladder cancer diagnosis.

 When you apply for a traditional policy (think: term or whole life), prepare to answer seven specific questions about your experience with bladder cancer.

-1. When were you diagnosed with bladder cancer?
+1. When were you diagnosed?

 Generally speaking, the longer it has been since your diagnosis, the better.
 How so?
 Life insurance companies understand that your risk for a recurrence decreases with time.

-2. What was the type of your bladder cancer?
+2. What was the type?